Jetalliance

-Jetalliance Flugbetriebs GesmbH was a chartered airplane provider based in Oberwaltersdorf (near Vienna), Austria.
-It was established and started operations in 1996 and used to operate an extensive business jet network.
-Its main base was Vienna International Airport.
+Jetalliance Flugbetriebs GesmbH was a business aviation provider based in Oberwaltersdorf (near Vienna), Austria.
+It was established and started operations in 1996 and devoted itself to operate an extensive business jet activity.
+Its main operational base was Vienna International Airport.

 History

 The airline operated under JAR OPS 1 in Europe, but was also FAA part 129 certified, allowing it to fly commercially in the US and Canada.